ggoltsman/domain_mapper/README.md

 INSTALLATION:

- Activate a Python3 environment and run 'make install' to install the dependencies listed in the requirements.txt file Alternatively, you can install them directly with pip:
+ Activate a Python3 environment (python 3.10 or higher) and install all the dependencies with

+ make install

+Or, directly with pip:

  pip install -r requirements.txt